 So even if you’re using the pull-out method, there’s a small chance that some sperm can get loose and cause a pregnancy.

-Having a high semen volume, which counts sperm in a single ejaculation, is good but there’s a point where the returns start diminishing.
-The higher the sperm concentration, the more likely that multiple sperm may fertilize the egg.
+Having a high semen volume, which counts sperm in a single ejaculation, is good — but there’s a point where the returns start diminishing.
+The higher the sperm concentration, the more likely multiple sperm may fertilize an egg.

-Keep this in mind if you and your partner decide to use in vitro fertilization (IVF) to get pregnant.
-Because IVF bypasses many reproductive functions that limit how many sperm get to the egg, your semen doesn’t need to have millions of sperm to be fertile.
+Consider this if you or a partner use in vitro fertilization (IVF) to get pregnant.
+Because IVF bypasses many reproductive functions that limit how many sperm get to an egg, semen doesn’t need to have millions of sperm to be fertile.

 This is a popular myth that’s probably been joked about constantly.
 But you’d have to ingest more than 100 ejaculates to see any nutritional benefit from it.